Mookie Betts of the Red Sox is Thursday’s Box-Toppers Player of the Day, becoming just the second batter this year with 10 or more Box-Toppers points.

-Notable—Nationals pitcher Max Scherzer, the Box-Toppers season player rankings leader, started Thursday but did not earn Player of the Game honors.
+Notable—Nationals pitcher Max Scherzer, ranked second in Box-Toppers season player rankings, started Thursday but did not earn Player of the Game honors.

 While Scherzer had a Box-Toppers game score of +7.0 (7IP 5H 3R 2BB 13K ND in the 5-4, 12-inning loss to the Mets), the Nationals did not win, so he earned no Box-Toppers points.
 His game score was high enough to earn him NL Player of the Day honors had the Nationals won.

 Player of the Game was Mets pitcher Jason Vargas (5.2IP 3H 2R 2BB 8K ND).

 Scherzer has 23.1 Box-Toppers points on the season, just behind leader Rays pitcher Blake Snell (24.2).

 Debut—Two players made their Box-Toppers debut Thursday, each with their first career Player of the Game honor:

 Christin Stewart of the Tigers (2HR 2-4 2R 6BI in the 11-8 win over the Royals) made his Major League debut Sept.
 9 and was playing in his 11th career game.